 To learn more about the IICF, visit their website: www.iicf.org

-Sponsored by Jacobson and founded by Barbara Schönhofer, senior vice president and chief executive officer of executive search, The Insurance Supper Club (ISC) provides a forum for senior insurance leaders to engage with like-minded colleagues on business issues.
+Sponsored by Jacobson and founded by Barbara Schönhofer, Chief Executive of Schonhofer (previously known as ejsSearch and Jacobson UK), The Insurance Supper Club (ISC) provides a forum for senior insurance leaders to engage with like-minded colleagues on business issues.
 With a mission to increase opportunities for women globally, the group pro-actively promotes inclusion diversity initiatives within the industry.

 To learn more about the ISC, visit their website: www.theinsurancesupperclub.com